Skip to main content

 Excited son hugs dad after getting a car

 As Dr. Gwen Dewar notes in her article in Parenting Science, researchers Garcia and Gracia conducted a survey among 1416 adolescents aged 12 to 17.
 They inquired about parental strictness with the participants responding to statements such as “My parents give me certain jobs to do and will not let me do anything else until they are done” and “My parents make sure I know exactly what I can and cannot do.”
-The parents were categorized as authoritative if the teens agree with these statements and permissive if their kids disagreed.
+The parents were categorized as authoritative if the teens agreed with these statements and permissive if their kids disagreed.
 The results showed positive outcomes for the teens whose parents were less strict, which included:

 • Strong academic achievement